Doing things safely is fundamental to everything we do in Scouts, and our responsibilities are detailed within our Policy, Organisation and Rules.

 Event Safety Support

-The Merseyside Emergency Team is responsible for providing first aid support to internal and external events, and for supporting the development of our culture of safety.
+The Merseyside First Aid Support Team (Mfast) is responsible for providing first aid support to internal and external events, and for supporting the development of our culture of safety.
 Available to support District and Group events, as available of the team allows.

 You can also check out their Facebook page.